-Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, federal student loan payments are automatically suspended, without interest or penalties, until September 30, 2021—an end date which has been extended three times, including twice by the U.S. Department of Education.
+Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, federal student loan payments are automatically suspended, without interest or penalties, until January 31, 2022—an end date which has been extended four times and will be the final extension.
 Below is a quick overview.

 Loans that do not qualify for this relief include:

-- older FFEL loans not owned by U.S. ED;
+- older FFEL loans not owned by U.S. ED and not in default;

 - Perkins Loans owned by schools; and